-If Manually Clear is selected in the drop-down list of Dwell Time, you can clear it only by going to Menu > Manual > Alarm.
+If Manually Clear is selected in Dwell Time, you can clear it only by going to Menu > Manual > Alarm.

-Step 3 Click button to set the arming schedule of alarm output.
+Step 3 Click 🚨 button to set the arming schedule of alarm output.

 Choose one day of a week and up to 8 time periods can be set within each day.